M0h3eN/bndf/docs/index.md

 </ol>

 ## Data Processing
-**Spark** Rich APIS made BDNS flexible in Data Processing with Scala, Java, Python and R. Even one could use partially Matlab.
+**Spark** Rich APIS made BNDF flexible in Data Processing with Scala, Java, Python and R. Even one could use partially Matlab.
-BDNS also could be used with third party libraries such as [Thunder](http://docs.thunder-project.org/) through spark's Python API.
-BDNS Data processing flexible options could be found in more detail in the following diagram.
+BNDF also could be used with third party libraries such as [Thunder](http://docs.thunder-project.org/) through spark's Python API.
+BNDF Data processing flexible options could be found in more detail in the following diagram.

 <p align="center">
 <img src="figures/DataProcessingNoMark.png">